-Construction of the hash family.
-Due to space limitations, we only sketch the construction, without proofs.
-First, we reduce the universe to $n^c$ , for some big enough c, by applying a random 2-independent permutation on the original universe.
-We keep only the first $c \lg n$ bits of the result, and make the rest part of the quotient.
+2.2 Construction of the hash family

+It will be convenient to assume that $u \leq n^c$ , for some constant c.
+If this does not hold, we can reduce the universe to $n^c$ , for some big enough c, by the following:

+Transformation 1.
+Apply a random 2-independent permutation on the original universe.
+Keep only the first $c \lg n$ bits of the result, and make the rest part of the quotient.